yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/README.md

 [Yiqiao Yin](https://www.linkedin.com/in/yiqiaoyin/): He received B.A. in [Mathematics](https://www.sas.rochester.edu/mth/) from [University of Rochester](https://www.rochester.edu/), [M.S. in Finance](https://simon.rochester.edu/programs/full-time-ms-in-finance) from University of Rochester [Simon Business School](https://simon.rochester.edu/), [M.A. in Statistics](https://stat.columbia.edu/masters-programs/) from [Columbia University](https://www.columbia.edu/).
 He has prior experience at T3 Trading as a Trader and at AQR Capital as a Quant.
 He also used to be an enterprise level Data Scientist at a EURO STOXX 50 company, Bayer.
 With three top hit skill sets (trading, quant, and data science) under his belt, he has a wide range of experience in financial analysis, quantitative modeling, statistical machine learning, representation learning, transfer learning, interpretable machine learning, computer vision, and so on.

-Yiqiao Yin is currently at Columbia University and he is doing research in developing interpretable machine learning algorithms for both theoretical and industrial practice.
+Yiqiao Yin is currently at [Columbia University](http://stat.columbia.edu/department-directory/name/yiqiao-yin/) and he is doing research in developing interpretable machine learning algorithms for both theoretical and industrial practice.

-He uses the website [YinsCapital](https://yinscapital.com/) and his also has media coverage of interesting topics in machine learning and Artificial Intelligence on his [channel](https://youtube.com/YiqiaoYin/).
+He uses the website [YinsCapital](https://yinscapital.com/) and his also has media coverage of interesting topics in Money Management, Machine Learning, Deep Learning, Interpretable ML, Artificial General Intelligence, eXpalinable AI, and Responsible AI on his [YouTube Channel: YinsCapital](https://youtube.com/YiqiaoYin/).

 # Courses